Kikfas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-printing a line containing a pattern
+displaying lines containing the pattern